 Prices, versions and specification

-"The Toyota RAV4 set the trend for the crossover way back in the 1990s, and it is still setting trends now."
+"The Toyota RAV4 set the trend for the SUV way back in the 1990s, and it is still setting trends now."

 Its petrol hybrid powertrain offers a relaxing drive that few competitors can match, along with fuel economy that the original RAV4 could only have dreamt of.